-It is a widespread allegation that Wikipedia suffers from a gender bias - both in terms of contributors and coverage.
+It is a widespread allegation that Wikipedia suffers from an under-representation of women - both in terms of contributors and coverage.
 As of 2021, merely 15% of Wikipedia's contributors identified as female (Wikimedia, 2022) and less than 20% of biographical entries in the English-language edition of Wikipedia were on women (Humaniki Alpha, 2023).
-However, little is known about whether women are less likely to have biographical entries because they are on average less notable, or whether they remain underrepresented, even when accounting for their notability.
+The case of Donna Strickland - a female physicist who, at the time of being awarded the Nobel Prize, did not have a biographical entry on Wikipedia - sparked public debates on whether women in science were less likely to be represented than their equally notable male colleagues.
+In parallel, editors began organizing activist groups, such as Women in Red, to fight a perceived coverage bias on Wikipedia.
+However, little is known about whether female scientists are less likely to have biographical entries because they are on average less notable, or whether they remain underrepresented, even when accounting for their notability.